Upton upon Severn, Worcestershire

 This charming single-storey, detached Upton upon Severn holiday cottage offers a cosy open plan living area with a fitted kitchen, dining area and sitting area.
 This Worcestershire cottage is an ideal base for a romantic break, and is just 1.5 miles from all the amenities the pretty town of Upton upon Severn has to offer.
 Note: This property is situated near Refs.
 21104 and 21730, and together they can accommodate 10.

 All ground floor.
 One king-size double bedroom (zip/link, can be twin on request).
 Bathroom with bath, shower over, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with electric fire and single sofa bed.
+Open plan living area with kitchen, dining area and sitting area with electric fire.
 Shared games room pool table, table tennis and dart board.
-Shared indoor swimming pool with Jacuzzi.
+Shared indoor swimming pool with Jacuzzi (open all year).

 Gas central heating with electric fire.
 Electric oven and hob, microwave, fridge, shared washer/dryer in swimming pool shower room, TV with Freeview, DVD, radio, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
 Lockable bike storage.
 Private front patio area with furniture.
 Shared lawned garden with furniture.
 Two well-behaved dogs welcome (must be under control when outside the property).
 Sorry, no smoking.
 Shop and pub 1.5 miles.